abhatthal/getfile/README.md

 * Implement per-file prompting.

 ## Demo
-See the following demonstration of running GetFile with a local server. https://github.com/abhatthal/getfile-demo
+Demonstrations of how to leverage the GetFile lib in your application. https://github.com/abhatthal/getfile-demo

 ## Building